 One thing I learned early on during my breastfeeding journey was not to faff about with expensive nursing clothes.
-Realistically, all you need are comfortable fitted nursing bras.
+Realistically, all you need are comfortably fitted nursing bras.
 Wear easily accessible clothes with buttons down the front or wear a string top over another.

 You May Also Enjoy What Do You Need For a New Baby?
 Download Your Baby Checklist!

 Invest in a nursing pillow for added comfort, then research YouTube for different nursing positions.
-Try to get to grips with the different feeding positions that you could try, so that when baby comes you are better prepared to give a new position a try.
+Try to get to grips with the different feeding positions that you could try, so that when the baby comes you are better prepared to give a new position a try.

-The ‘cradle hold’ is the most popular, followed by the ‘clutch hold’ and then the ‘side lying’ position.
+The ‘cradle hold’ is the most popular, followed by the ‘clutch hold’ and then the ‘side-lying’ position.
 Explore all options and figure out what works best for you and your baby.

 Nipple Shields Are Not The Devil

-Nipple shields are frowned upon by many, however thousands of mothers across the world will tell you they wouldn’t be breastfeeding today without them – including myself.
+Nipple shields are frowned upon by many, however, thousands of mothers across the world will tell you they wouldn’t be breastfeeding today without them – including myself.

 Unfortunately, some breastfeeding mothers experience cracked nipples early on and need something to help aid healing time.
 It’s something to think about if you are really struggling.